What is an incision?

 - Poor nutrition.

-- Weak immune system (for example, a patient on chemotherapy or an elderly patient).
+- Weak immune system (for example, a person on chemotherapy or an elderly person).

 - Recent emergency surgery or a long surgical procedure.